cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 The cheqd DID `method-specific-id` is made up of a component:

-**`namespace`**: A string that identifies the cheqd network `chain_id` (e.g., "mainnet-1", "testnet-1") where the DID reference is stored.
+**`namespace`**: A string that identifies the cheqd network `chain_id` (e.g., "mainnet", "testnet") where the DID reference is stored.
 Different cheqd networks may be differentiated based on whether they are production vs non-production, governance frameworks in use, participants involved in running nodes, etc.

 A `did:cheqd` DID MUST be self-certifying by having the namespace component of the DID (last element) derived from the initial public key of the DID, as follows: